On the consistency of jet feedback modelling across different astrophysics hydrodynamical codes: Results

 To study the properties of jet remnants, we use a larger box with a volume of $900\times900\times1200 \, \mathrm{kpc^3}$.
 We use the stratified medium to allow for the buoyancy of the hot remnants.
 We set up our initial conditions as described in the previous section, this time with $N = 1.8 \times 10^7$ resolution elements ($M_\mathrm{gas} = 10^6 \, \mathrm{M}_\odot$).
 We turn on the jets for $44 \, \mathrm{Myr}$, and subsequently allow the remnants to evolve during the quiescent stage for another $152 \, \mathrm{Myr}$ (for a total of $196 \, \mathrm{Myr}$).

-In the top panel of Fig.~\ref{fig:11.Jets Remnants}, we show 3D volume renderings of the lobes of our jet remnants, while in the middle panel we present temperature-density slices of the remnants and the stratified medium, at $t = 196 \, \mathrm{Myr}$.
-The physical evolution of these remnants depends on the state of the jets at the end of the active jet phase (as simulated in the previous section at higher resolution), as well as their interaction with the surrounding medium and gravitational field.
+In the top panel of Fig.~\ref{fig:13.Jets Remnants}, we show 3D volume renderings of the lobes of our jet remnants, while in the middle panel we present temperature-density slices of the remnants and the stratified medium, at $t = 196 \, \mathrm{Myr}$.
+The physical evolution of these remnants depends on the state of the jets at the end of the active jet phase, as well as their interaction with the surrounding medium and gravitational field.

-The relatively short and wide {\sc swift} jets evolve into stubby, smooth, and cylindrical bubbles with limited small-scale structure.
+{\sc swift} jets evolve into stubby, smooth, and cylindrical bubbles with limited small-scale structure.
 In contrast, {\sc arepo} jets produce long, thin, and filamentary remnants that exhibit more internal mixing.
 The SR {\sc pluto} simulation produces intermediate-length remnants where much of their interior material has already mixed into the ambient medium.
 This mixing, also apparent, although to a lesser degree, in the {\sc arepo} remnants, is the result of the development and growth of a large-scale Rayleigh-Taylor (RT) instability.
 This instability develops because the gravitational field accelerates denser ambient gas into the lighter lobe material.
 Since the lobe is embedded in the ambient gas, the RT instability manifests as circular overturning motions that start to mix the lobes from the base and progress inward/upward.
 These motions can be coupled to the growth of KH modes that further enhance mixing \citep{Reynolds_2005, Husko_2023b}.
 By contrast, the HR {\sc pluto} remnants remain more coherent, taking on a wider cylindrical shape, though signs of mixing are also apparent, with some trailing gas and prominent KH instabilities.